Additional Library Services

 - Damaged or Defective ID Card — No charge.
 Take your card directly to the Security Office and turn it in for a replacement.

-The Library does not charge daily overdue fees.
-However, when your items become 30 days overdue, your borrowing privileges will be suspended and you will be responsible for the full replacement cost of the items.
-If the overdue items are returned promptly, the replacement charge(s) will be removed.
+The Library does not charge daily overdue fines.
+As soon as an item is overdue your borrowing privileges will be suspended.
+When when your items become 30 days overdue you will be responsible for the full replacement cost of the items.
+If the overdue items are returned promptly, the borrowing suspension and and replacement charge(s) will be removed.